A Brief History of the End of Time

 What did you have for lunch?

 If we want to think about space or time we need to understand that all things that take up space are part of space, and all things that need time are part of time.
 But there are things that neither need space nor time to be.
-The human mind, for instance, though seated in a body that certainly requires space-time, takes up no space itself and doesn't comply to chronology.
+The human mind, for instance, though seated in a body that certainly requires space-time, takes up no space itself and doesn't comply with chronology.
 That's why a memory of something that happened twenty years ago may be recollected more vividly than whatever it was that you had for lunch.

 Any given collection of particles can be arranged in many different ways.
 How many depends on what the particles make.
 The particles of a cloud can be a jumbled and juggled in all kinds of way, and the cloud will still be there.
 The particles that make up a Volvo or a TV can only be arranged in very few ways, if we want to keep these objects.
 The number of different ways to arrange particles without losing the object is called entropy.
-The universe, which contains about 1080 protons, has an entropy of 10100 (that number is called a googol or google, and that is where the famous search engine gets its name from—quite clever, actually).
+The universe, which contains about 1080 protons, has an entropy of 10100 (that number is called a googol or google, and that is where the famous search engine gets its name from — quite clever, actually).
 But a living human has exactly the same entropy as a human who just died.
 That means that the rules of space-time can not explain the soul, let alone the mind.

 The edge of the universe

 On the previous page we mentioned that the speed of light marks the end of space-time.
-In the material universe there is nothing—no particle, no signal—that can outrun a photon.
+In the material universe there is nothing — no particle, no signal — that can outrun a photon.
 In other words, in the material universe there will not ever be anything that knows that a specific photon comes its way.
 In the human world, however, it's easy to outrun a photon.
 Just yell, "I'm switching on the light!" at someone.
 Only humans that are able to engage in an intelligent conversation are able to expect a photon.
 That's because the human mind exists outside space-time.

 Many will argue that mind is the effect of brain activity, and the brain is made from matter that requires space-time, but look at a tree: without the underground roots there is no above ground tree.
 Still the tree lives in the air and breathes air.
 It even uses air-dwelling bugs and birds to procreate.
 Likewise the mind: it requires a space-time vessel to exist (root), but it exists outside space-time (tree).